AdobeDocs/workfront.de-DE/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Sie müssen über die folgenden Zugriffsrechte verfügen, um auf Workfront Planning zugreifen zu können:
+Sie müssen über die folgenden Zugriffsrechte verfügen, um Workfront Planning verwenden zu können:

 <table style="table-layout:auto">
  <col>